hci-a-if-its-2019/assignment-3-rahadiankp/README.md

 # Usability Evaluation and Prototyping (again)
-> Usability Evaluation in this assignment is to evaluate your high-fidelity interactive-prototype with two participants:
-> the participant from the previous Contextual Inquiry (CI)
-> and an additional novice-participant with different demographics if possible.
-> Respectively, revise your prototype as an attempt to fix any problems found in this Usability Evaluation.

 ## Operating the Prototype
-> Record a video (screen-recording is preferred) while you operating your prototype.
-> Present the ideal case on how to interact with the prototype from the beginning to the end.
-> Upload the video on any video-sharing website (e.g., YouTube), then attach the video link on this report.

 [![Prototype Video](img/thumbnail.png)](https://streamable.com/a2v18)

 ---

 ## Part A: Usability Evaluation
-> In this part, you should prepare your high-fidelity interactive-prototype from the assignment 2.
-> Invite the participant from your previous CI to test the prototype.
-> You also need to invite one more novice participant.
-> As with the CI, you might need to videotape your sessions.
-> You can benefit from the videotape while writing your `Recording Transcript` later.

 ### 1. Brief Description of Participants
-> Describe your participants in bullets or sentences.
-> The description should contain their demographic (age, gender, occupation),
-> their skill level in using the system, and your reasons choosing them.
-> The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1 (From Previous Assignment)
  - Student of Physics Engineering Department of ITS
  - Has several achievements during his study in ITS